Shooting festival: History in Germany

+Swiss Schützenfests

 In Switzerland, the first national Swiss Federal Shooting Festival (Eidgenössisches Schützenfest) was held in 1824, but the local festivals also date back centuries earlier.
 Shooting medals and shooting cups seem to be the common forms of Swiss awards.
 Swiss shooting medals were struck in a variety of metals including gold, silver, bronze, white metal, and aluminum, with silver being the most common.
 Mintages are very low, with the average mintage of the 45 mm silver being 700-800 pieces.
 The scarcity of medals has increased over the years due to the awards being melted for bullion, being lost, and general attrition.
 The size of most medals range from 23 mm to 62 mm with 45 mm being the most prevalent.

 Shooting thalers are coins minted to commemorate shooting festivals.

 Swiss shooting thalers began mintage in 1842, with the Eidgenössisches Schützenfest in Chur, still under the cantonal authority of Graubünden.
 Shooting thalers between 1855 and 1934 were minted under federal authority, and were legal tender (with a nominal value of 5 francs).

 Shooting thalers continue to be minted today, but since 1939 are no longer legal tender.

 During the Middle Ages, many towns had to find ways to defend themselves from gangs of marauders.
 For this reason, clubs and associations were founded, comparable to militias; these paramilitary associations were sanctioned for the first time in the Law for the Defensive Constitution of the Towns by King Henry I, and officially integrated into the towns' defense plans.
 Accompanying the military exercises and physical examinations of the towns' contingents, festivities were combined with festive processions.
 Participants from other parishes and, at times, even the feudal heads of state were also invited to these Marksmen's Courts (Schützenhöfe).
 However, the self-confident spirit of the townsfolk that marked these festivities was not always regarded positively by the authorities.

 For this reason, different traditions developed in other regions.
 The military significance lessened over the centuries and became meaningless with the creation of regular troops and garrisons for national defense.
 The Schützenfests, however, continued in the form of a regional patriotic tradition.